PrzemekGalarowicz/simple-car-pricing-api/README.md

-# Simple Potato Pricing API
+# Simple Car Pricing API

 Simple API that allows users to check the price of potatoes.
-I try to use a few concepts in the code.
-They may not be relevant in real-live apps, but they are used here just to check them out.
+I use a few concepts in the code.
+They may not be relevant in real-live apps, but they are used here to check them out.

 So, don't judge me too much. :innocent: